putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 Yet they kept coming – in waves.
 Just the sound of them instilled a dread in him.
 They would not stop, ever, until he was dead.
 If they caught him, he knew what that meant.
 He just wanted _away_.
 Away from all of this, back to something else, to a fight he at least knew or could understand.

+His lieutenant's words made sense to him now. _Your mission is to die._ That fact had put him in this tree and set those creatures after him.
+If they'd somehow found the Rebels, it likely would have been no different.
+Those troopers who died weren't unworthy.
+They were just dead.

 His mind wandered back to his training.
-But it wasn’t the blasters and formations and loyalty recitations.
+How alive he'd felt every day.
+But it wasn’t the blasters and formations and loyalty recitations that came to mind first.
 It was just days ago he was safely in bed, a pleasure girl in his arms.
 At the end of training, his leader had taken his squad there and bought out the whole place.
 The memory was vivid.
 The warmth, the soft sheets.
 He could feel her breathing.
 The smell of her hair.
 The excitement of her heartbeat.
 She’d felt so alive in his arms.
 So alive he only wanted to engulf her, squeeze her and pull her even closer.

 _No._ He needed to stop dwelling on things like that.